EvanGee/CCSDS_FileDeliveryProtocol/README.md

 ### Running in Python

-One can look at the 'test.y' file to get an idea of how it works.
+One can look at the 'test.py' file to get an idea of how it works.

 params: